 Often, we find people who try to negotiate directly with an insurance company get paid less than those with representation.
 The thing to remember is that insurance companies make money by making the lowest payout possible.
 Many victims often sustain lifelong injuries.
 Some victims incur serious damages, like spine problems, joint damage, and even brain damage.
 Some have permanent disabilities and can never work.
 When this happens, the victim loses his/her income and has to live on measly disability checks.

 In addition, with rising medical costs, it’s crucial you ensure that not only current expenses but future medical expenses will also be covered.
 It’s likely that if you work with a personal injury attorney, you’ll be able to secure a much higher final verdict/settlement.

 Personal injury litigation can take months or years before it concludes.
 After you pay the medical liens and legal fees, the plaintiff ends up with a lump sum, or a structured settlement.
 The next big question you probably have, is “will my settlement be taxed.”
 The answer is yes, and sometimes – no. It all depends on what the settlement money is for.

 What part isn’t taxed

-Any settlement which is for compensation for a physical injury, or illness, is not taxed.
-On-going medical costs, past+future lost wages, and compensation for mental anguish – can be included in the untaxed component of your settlement – so long as it was the result of a physical condition.
+Any settlement paid as compensation for a physical injury or illness is not taxed.
+On-going medical costs, past & future lost wages, and compensation for mental anguish can be included in the untaxed component of your settlement as long as it was the result of a physical condition.

 What part is taxed?